Key Takeaways

 The XMR coin supports the blockchain.
 Monero is based on the CryptoNote whitepaper, published by pseudonymous author Nicolas van Saberhagen in 2013.

 Monero uses a Proof-of-Work consensus mechanism.
-This means people have to solve increasingly complex mathematical equations to add blocks to the blockchain and earn rewards.
+This means people must solve increasingly complex mathematical equations to add blocks to the blockchain and earn rewards.

-The system uses “one-time ring signatures” to make sure that transactions remain untraceable.
-Stealth addresses allow users to set up one-off wallet address which, again, stop transactions tracing.
+The system uses “one-time ring signatures” to ensure that transactions remain untraceable.
+Stealth addresses allow users to set up one-off wallet addresses, which, again, stop transaction tracing.

 With features like these, it is perhaps little surprise that the authorities have raised their concerns about XMR and that some of the largest centralized crypto exchanges, such as Coinbase, do not list it.

-User can utilize XMR to pay for transactions on the platform.
-It’s also a way to reward the system’s miners.
-It can also be bought, sold, and traded on some exchanges although, as we have said, some exchanges do not offer it, citing legal concerns.
+Users can utilize XMR to pay for transactions on the platform and reward the system’s miners.
+XMR can also be bought, sold, and traded on some exchanges, although, as we have said, some exchanges do not offer it, citing legal concerns.

-On the other hand, the coin has performed comparatively well over a time period where the market has tumbled.
+On the other hand, the coin performed comparatively well over a period when the market tumbled.
 As always, it is vital that you do your own research.

 No one can really tell right now.
-While the price forecasts are, at least in the longer-term, bullish, price predictions may be wrong.
-Remember, too, that prices can, and do, go down as well as up.
+While the price forecasts are bullish in the longer term, price predictions may be wrong.
+Remember, too, that prices can and do go down and up.

-Before you decide whether or not to invest in Monero, you will have to do your own research, not only on XMR but on other, similar, coins and tokens, such as ZCash (ZEC) and DASH.
+Before you decide whether or not to invest in Monero, you will have to do your own research, not only on XMR but also on similar coins and tokens, such as ZCash (ZEC) and DASH.

 Ultimately, though, this is a decision you will have to make for yourself.
 Before you do so, it is vital that you never invest more money than you can afford to lose.

-It could do, but not at any point before the early 2030s, according to our analysis.
+It could do, but not at any point before the 2030s at least, according to our analysis.

 Monero’s XMR coin is used to help transactions on the Monero blockchain.
 It is also given to the system’s crypto miners.